gitcnd/File-SharedVar/README.md

 # DESCRIPTION

-File::SharedVar provides an object-oriented interface to share variables between Perl processes using a file as shared storage, with proper file locking mechanisms to ensure data integrity in concurrent environments.
+File::SharedVar provides an object-oriented interface to share variables between Perl processes using a file as shared storage, with working cross-platform file locking mechanisms to ensure data integrity in concurrent environments.

 It allows you to read, update, and reset shared variables stored in a file (uses JSON format), making it easy to coordinate between multiple processes.

+This module uses a lockfile as a mutex, because flock() does not work properly in WSL1, WSL2, or their lxfs file systems (randomly throws "invalid argument" on seek() calls under heavy load).

+This module was written to serve as a functioning alternative to the incomplete and unmaintained "IPC::Shareable" module which has multiple unfixed bugs reported against it (and which shreds your shared memory under long-running processes)

+## CAUTION

+This module relies on your filesystem properly supporting file locking (and your selection of a lockfile on that filesystem), which is not the case for Windows Services for Linux (WSL1 and WSL2) nor their "lxfs" filesystem.

+The "test" phase of installing this module, when run on a system with broken locking, may take an extended amount of time to fail (many minutes or even hours).

 # METHODS